Senior Lecturer in Education (Maths & Professional Studies)

 This course has been designed to contribute towards achieving the following United Nations Sustainable Development Goal: SDG4 Quality Education.

-You will develop the skills, knowledge and understanding that you need to become a dynamic teacher who will be able to make a significant difference to the lives of all children.
-In doing so, you will demonstrate the professional standards for teaching required by the Department for Education.
+You will develop the skills, knowledge and understanding that you need to become a creative teacher who will be able to make a significant difference to the lives of children.
+In doing so you will demonstrate the professional standards for teaching the 5 to 11 age range as required by the Department for Education.
+We are committed to ensuring you achieve a high-quality primary education degree with QTS.

 This course focuses on the priorities of the KS1 and KS2 National Curriculum and national priorities in education.
 You will learn how to teach, how to lead and you will develop your subject knowledge to give you confidence and competence in the classroom.